seikosantana/GtkSharpWindowDecorator/README.md

 The binary is framework independant written in .NET 6.
 The file `gtksd`, `gtksd.exe` is the renamed output file for shorter name on invocation.
 You can get `gtksd` from the releases page.

 ## How to use
+`gtksd` is for use with https://github.com/GtkSharp/GtkSharp.
 `gtksd` shouldn't be too hard to use unless you are unfamiliar with command line interface.
-You can always refer to built in help by invoking `gtksd -h`.
+You can always refer to built-in help by invoking `gtksd -h`.

 ```
 Usage: